When I Grow Up I Want To Be...

 Adults love to ask children what they want to be when they grow up.
-As a third grader, your child may have more of an idea of the types of careers that she may be interested in pursuing.
+As a third grader, your child may be beginning to develop a better idea of the types of careers that she may be interested in pursuing.
 This activity helps her explore possible career paths for the future and gets her to practice her writing skills.
-She may change her mind several times when she gets older, but this activity is a fun way to get her thinking about the future!
+She may change her mind several times as she gets older, but this activity is a fun way to get her thinking about the future!

 What You Need:

 - Sit with your child and have her brainstorm about what she wants to be when she grows up.

 - If she has trouble coming up with anything, ask her to list off her favorite hobbies.
 Does she like to draw?
 Perform science experiments?
 Write?
 Do math?
 Then suggest a career associated with each of those hobbies.

 - Have her make a list of all the careers she mentions.

 - Then, go through the list and have her pick one of the careers she wants to learn more about.

 - Go to the library or use the Internet to help her research about the job.
 Encourage her to find out the training required for the job and how a person in that field spends their day at work.

 - If it's possible, find a person for her to meet who does the job she's interested in and help her come up with questions to ask them.